roadrunner-server/roadrunner-docs/integration/migration.md

 ## Update Configuration
 Second version of RoadRunner use single worker factory for all of its plugins.
-This means that you must include a new section into your config `server` which fully configures how workers creates.
+This means that you must include a new section into your config `server` which is responsible for the worker creation.
 Limit service no longer presented as separate entity but rather part of specific service configuration.

 ```yaml